ucb-ee106/106b-sp23site/policies.md

 While  we  will  abide  by  the  policies  listed  above  regarding  specific  assignment  types,  we  understand  that unforeseen circumstances do happen.
 If you feel that you will not be able to complete an assignment on time under the policies listed above due to truly extenuating circumstances, please inform a course instructor as soon as possible and **before** the associated deadline to discuss your situation.
 Once the deadline has passed, accommodations are unlikely.

 # Miscellaneous Information

+## Disability Accommodations & Emergencies

+If you need disability-related accommodations in this class, please inform us immediately.
+Please see the professor or Tarun privately after class, or send us an email.

+## Collaboration Policy

+Students are allowed—and in fact, encouraged—to collaborate on how to approach problems.
+This can include talking through approaches and whiteboarding together.
+However, each student is responsible for writing their own responses, both for typical written questions and coding assignments.
+Students should never be in possession of another student’s code.

+Online material is also open to use.
+However, it must not be copied directly, and any references should be credited in your work.
+Using previous years' solutions from 106B or any other class constitutes plagiarism and will be punished accordingly.

+When debugging, students are encouraged to come to office hours for assistance.
+If debugging with peers, we encourage you to do this in person with others in small groups.
+However, we understand that this is not always possible, so screen sharing code for debugging assistance is permissible.
+When debugging, please do so in pairs or very small groups, and always do so in controlled settings to minimize sharing answers.

+Students should never screenshare their code or answers directly on public platforms like non-private posts on Ed, the class Discord, or Zoom rooms.
+Please note that screen sharing on Discord can be viewed even without directly joining the call, so there can be no record of who is viewing your stream at any time.
+ALWAYS list collaborators.

+**tl;dr: Work together on approach, but write your own answers.
+If you need direct help debugging, ask a TA for help, or do so in controlled environments where the only people who see your code are your approach collaborators.
+ALWAYS list collaborators and cite sources on your submissions.**

 ## Regrade Requests